kiegroup/github-action-build-chain/README.md

 ## Docker build

-You can build the `github-action-build-chain` image on your just executing
+You can build the `github-action-build-chain` image on your just executing:

 ```
 docker build .
 ```

-In case you want to build it for a different openjdk version you just specify a `--build-arg OPENJDK_VERSION` argument
+In case you want to build it for a different openjdk version you just specify a `--build-arg OPENJDK_VERSION` argument:

 ```
 docker build --build-arg OPENJDK_VERSION=11 .